 The amount of extra calories burned through brown fat activation or shivering, Schlader says, is not astronomically high.
 "If you go out for a 30- to 45-minute run, I don't think we're talking about more than 100-calorie difference," he says.
 "I wouldn't say, oh good, you can eat that extra cheeseburger."

-In other words, yes, working out in the cold burns calories, but not necessarily more than in other conditions.
+Yes, working out in the cold burns calories, but not necessarily more than in other conditions, i.e., in the heat.
 Again, the exception is if you're not properly dressed to work out in the cold.

 "If you're not wearing enough clothes, your body increases heat production, and that extra heat has to be coming from somewhere," Schlader says, and that's from either brown fat activation or shivering.

-Just like you can train your body and your mind to get stronger, you may be able to "train" your body's brown fat stores to get better at creating heat, thus burning calories, by exposing yourself to cold weather.
+Just like you can train your muscles to get stronger, you may be able to "train" your body's brown fat stores to get better at creating heat, thus burning calories, by exposing yourself to cold weather.

-A very small — only six subjects — 2014 study published in the Journal of Clinical Endocrinology and Metabolism found that four weeks of cold exposure resulted in a 45-percent increase of brown fat volume of activity.
-And a 2013 study published in the Journal of Clinical Investigation also found that frequent cold exposure could be an effective way to increase brown fat activity and subsequent calorie burn.
+A very small — only six subjects — March 2014 study in the Journal of Clinical Endocrinology and Metabolism found that four weeks of cold exposure resulted in a 45-percent increase of brown fat activity.
+And an August 2013 study in the Journal of Clinical Investigation also found that frequent cold exposure can increase brown fat activity and subsequent calorie burn.